HeleleF/cutchas/README.md

 ### Current stats

-_UPDATE_: This is outdated, we're now using MongoDB
+_UPDATE_: This is outdated, we're now using MongoDB.

 ```sql
 sqlite> SELECT typ, COUNT(typ) FROM puzzle GROUP BY typ;